galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >
 >    > <comment-title> short description </comment-title>
 >    >
->    > The ENA Database only allows compressed files for submittion
+>    > The ENA Database only allows compressed files for submission
 >    {: .comment}
 >
 {: .hands_on}

-## Alignemnts on NCBI database
+## Alignements on NCBI database

 > **1. Converting files to fasta format**
 > <hands-on-title> FASTQ to FASTA </hands-on-title>